Pioneers play pioneer ball. Important nuances and rules of the game

 Line up in one line

-3. Homework: optional
+3. Homework: additional

-visit sports section volleyball.
+visit sports section in volleyball.

 4. Remove the balls.

-5. Run the command “Goodbye!”, “Disperse!”
+5. Execute the command “Goodbye!”, “Disperse!”

 Rules of the game

-Loss of ball or serve
+Losing a ball or serve

 the team hit the ball more than three times;